 Do I Need Home Insurance?

-Home insurance is not a legal requirement, but it's a good idea to have it unless you’re able to self-insure—read: pay for any damage or liability expenses yourself.
+Home insurance is not a legal requirement, but it's a good idea to have it unless you’re able to self-insure (that is, pay for any damage or liability expenses yourself).
 If you finance your home, the mortgage company or lender will require you to buy home insurance.